$\omega$-Regular Energy Problems: Conclusion

 \section{Conclusion}

-We have shown how to efficiently solve energy Büchi problems, both in finite weighted (transition-based generalized) Büchi automata and in one-clock weighted timed Büchi automata.
-We have implemented all our algorithms in a pipeline based on TChecker and Spot.
+We have shown how to efficiently solve energy Büchi problems, both in finite weighted (transition-based generalized) Büchi automata and in one-clock weighted timed Büchi automata, as well as how to efficiently extract the actual trace from the intermediate results.
+We have also extended our results to Parity conditions.

+We have implemented all our algorithms in a tool based on TChecker and Spot.
 Solving the latter problem is done by using the corner-point abstraction to translate the weighted timed Büchi automaton to a finite weighted Büchi automaton; the former problem is handled by interleaving a modified version of the Bellman-Ford algorithm with Couvreur's algorithm.

-Our tool is able to handle some interesting examples, but the restriction to one-clock weighted timed Büchi automata without weights on edges does impose severe constraints on modeling.
-We believe that trying to lift the one-clock restriction is unrealistic; but weighted edges (without Büchi conditions) have been treated in \cite{DBLP:conf/hybrid/BouyerFLM10}, and we believe their approach should also be feasible here.
+Our tool is able to handle some interesting examples, but the restriction to one-clock weighted timed Büchi automata without weights on edges does impose some constraints on modeling.
+We believe that trying to lift the one-clock restriction is unrealistic; but weighted edges (without Büchi conditions) have been treated in \cite{DBLP:conf/hybrid/BouyerFLM10}, and we suspect that their approach should also be feasible here.
+(See \cite{DBLP:journals/lmcs/CacheraFL19} for related work.)

-Also adopting our approach to the lower-bound energy problem, where the weak upper bound is removed, should not pose any problems.
-In fact, setting $b=\infty$ will facilitate the algorithm, as maximal energy levels of nodes on positive loops can directly be set to $\infty$ (making \textsc{PumpLoop} obsolete), and also the second iteration in Alg.~\ref{alg:second_part} can be dropped.

-As a last remark, it is known that multiple clocks, multiple weight dimensions, and even turning the weak upper bound into a strict one which may not be exceeded, rapidly leads to undecidability results, see \cite{DBLP:conf/formats/BouyerFLMS08, DBLP:journals/pe/BouyerLM14, DBLP:conf/ictac/FahrenbergJLS11, DBLP:conf/lata/Quaas11}, and we are wondering whether some of these may be sharpened when using Büchi conditions.
+As a last remark, it is known that multiple clocks, multiple weight dimensions, and even turning the weak upper bound into a strict one which may not be exceeded, rapidly leads to undecidability results, see \cite{DBLP:conf/formats/BouyerFLMS08, DBLP:journals/pe/BouyerLM14, DBLP:conf/ictac/FahrenbergJLS11, DBLP:conf/lata/Quaas11}, and we are wondering whether some of these may be sharpened when using Büchi or Parity conditions.